JeritCodes/Infosys_Ideathon/Brainiacs United_Joel Samuel.md

 - It processes real-time data recieved from users and updates over every few minutes.
 - BreatheSafe contains `Vanadium Dioxide` sensors which when exposed to nicotine atmosphere changes the conductivity of the current flowing and this change is equivalent to nicotine concentration
 - The chip then transmits the digitized signal to smartphone through Near-field-Communication(NFC).
 - Then the data is tuned by our ML model to be shown to the users where all are nicotine levels are higher and showing alternate routes.

 ### Features of **BreatheSafe**

+- It uses nicotine to detect tobacco exporsure and it is a prominent ingredient in tobacco products which can be measured in sweat.
+- BreatheSafe is `portable` and easy to wear.
+- Provides continous monitoring of nicotine levels.
+- The results can be viewed directly through a smartphone .

 ## How It Works:
 ### Wearable, Battery-Free Nicotine Sensor Can Monitor Your Exposure to Smoke and Vape Mist